-Supersymmetries (SUSY)
+Supersymmetries (SUSY) and functional analysis

 From Wikipedia: “The observed hierarchy between the electroweak scale and the Planck scale must be achieved with extraordinary fine tuning.
 This problem is known as the hierarchy problem.”